Total Pageviews

 MY CONCERN

+Only producing what we know best concerns me.
+A failing to endeavor in uncharted territory sustains my hope, human beings are curious.
 Sticking with similar stories, script structure and methods we use to tell story contemporarily are becoming stale.
 In some way changing in a form that 3D glasses won’t be able to assist.

 Repetitive structure’s, commercialization of story, fear to take that leap robs us of expanding our imagination; these issues I hear are discussed and wrestled with, but why?
 These structure’s work, although formula for sales and formula to bring your mind to an adventurous journey is a relationship I fail to view as exclusively attached.

+To point to something contemporary, consider ~“Slenderman”.
 “I feel concern ...Those that remain caught securing validation in

 cemented cliques and structure...”